How to Reduce Urea Levels in Blood with Diet?

 Answer:

-It depends on the type of bread you are eating.
+The type of bread you eat matters.
 Some types of bread can have higher protein content.
 They are made with enriched flour or added protein.
 These breads can increase urea levels.
-However, you should eat bread in moderation.
-Eat it as part of a balanced diet.

 Share This Post